qgis/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

 .. figure:: img/print_composer_menu.png
    :align: center

-Whichever route you take to get there, you will now see the :guilabel:`Print Layout` window:
+Whichever route you take to get there, you will now see the *Print Layout* window:

 .. figure:: img/print_composer_dialog.png
    :align: center